Greater Vision (1990-Present)

 In 2017, Jon Epley joined Greater Vision to sing baritone.
 Due to a chronic neck pain condition, Gerald Wolfe reduced the number of songs he sang at each concert to a few featured solos.
-Rodney Griffin, who had been singing the lead harmony part for several months already, switched to singing lead.
+Rodney Griffin had been singing melody more often than baritone for some years and became the lead singer in title as well with the arrival of Epley.
 Wolfe continued to serve as the group's pianist and emcee.

 Singing News Fan Awards

 Favorite Trio (1999, 2000, 2001, 2002, 2003, 2004, 2005, 2006, 2019, 2020, 2022, 2023)

 Favorite Album (2000 Far Beyond This Place; 2002 Live At First Baptist Atlanta; 2003 Quartets; 2005 Faces; 2010 Jubilee with Legacy Five and the Booth Brothers; 2014 For All He's Done)

 Favorite Song (1999 My Name Is Lazarus; 2000 Just One More Soul; 2004 Just Ask; 2005 Faces; 2014 Preacher Tell Me Like It Is; 2015 For All He's Done, 2022 Start With Well Done)